MUbarak123-56/fpl_team_optimization/README.md

 - Use the next command to navigate to the folder where the code is stored:

       cd fpl_team_optimization

+- Install all the required packages for making the code functional by running the command below:

+      pip install -r requirements.txt

 - Use the command below to run the python code for generating an FPL team:

       python squad_selection_local.py

-### bash
-Copy code
-pip install -r requirements.txt
-This will install D-Wave's Ocean SDK and other necessary libraries.

 #### Running the Optimization
 To run the optimization script: